UCB-stat-159-s22/hw07-Group22/README.md

 4. Analyze high and low average ratings for company locations and see if ingredients used at those locations contribute to those ratings.

+5. Regresssion analysis to determine memorable characteristics that have significant inlfuence on ratings.

 ## Installation and Environment
 ## Installation